Santa Monica Lookout

 May 6, 2014 – The front façade is white with black dots, with the words “Pico Branch Library” written in green letters.
 Green awnings line the sides of the building, giving shade for the patrons sitting on the stone benches outside.

 It is a week after the opening of the 8,690 square-foot Pico Branch Library, the first new addition to the Santa Monica Public Library system in more than fifty years, and library patrons are using the new electronic book sorters located outside to drop off items.

-These book drops, says Pico branch library manager Cecilia Rivas, automatically arrange and sort the items by genre.
+These book drops, says Pico branch library manager Cecilia Tovar, automatically arrange and sort the items by genre.

 The library is “designed programmatically to enhance early literacy, lifelong learning, and to complement Park programs,” according to library officials.